Poland

 The Germans went on to build Konzentrationslager Auschwitz, the largest of the Nazi concentration camps.
 It was a complex of three main camps:

-buildings at Auschwitz I
+buildings at Nazi death camp Auschwitz I.

-The fence at Auschwitz I. The Germans based Auschwitz I on an existing Polish army camp, re-using the brick barracks.
+This is the fence at Auschwitz I. The Germans based Auschwitz I on an existing Polish army camp, re-using the brick barracks.
+The Germans imprisoned up to 20,000 people here at a time.

 The Germans seized all the possessions of arriving prisoners, most of whom had been led to believe that they were merely being "relocated" and so they should bring their most valuable possessions with them.